Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Introduction

 \section{Introduction}

-How will a patient's health be affected by taking a given medication?
+How will a patient's health be affected by taking a given medication \cite{Criado-Perez2020invisible}?
 How will a job seeker's employment be affected by participating in a training program?
+How will a user's question be answered by a search recommendation \citep{noble2018algorithms}?
 Making effective personalized recommendations depends on being able to answer such questions.
-Answering such questions requires knowledge about the causal effect that a treatment or intervention (medication, training program) has on a person.
+Answering such questions requires knowledge about the causal effect that a treatment or intervention (medication, training program, search result) has on a person.
 And knowing the effect of the treatment requires knowledge about the individual.

 Randomized controlled trials (RCTs) are the gold standard for discovering population-level causal effects of such treatments.
 However, in many cases, RCTs are prohibitively expensive or unethical.
 For example, researchers cannot randomly prescribe smoking to assess health risks.
-Observational data, often with larger sample sizes, lower costs, and more relevance to the target population, offering an alternative way to learn about individual-level causal effects.
+Observational data, often with larger sample sizes, lower costs, and more relevance to the target population, offer an alternative way to learn about individual-level causal effects.
 The price paid for using observational data, however, is lower certainty in the estimated causal effects.

-When there is sufficient knowledge about both the population and the individual, inferring the individual's response to treatment is possible, and recommendations can be made with relative certainty.
+When there is sufficient knowledge about both the population and the individual, inferring the individual's response to treatment is possible, and corresponding recommendations can be made with relative certainty.
 A widely used quantity expressing an individual's response to treatment is the Conditional Average Treatment Effect (CATE), which is defined in the next section.

 There are, however, many reasons why we would not know enough about someone to make an informed recommendation.
 For example, there may be \textbf{insufficient similarity}: when an individual is unrepresented in the study population, which can be the case if the data comes from a small study or just one hospital.
 There may also be \textbf{insufficient overlap} (ubiquitous, especially for high-dimensional data \citep{d2020overlap}): when an individual lacks representation in either the treatment or control group, which can be the case if there are socio-economic barriers to accessing treatment.
 Finally, there may be \textbf{insufficient context}: when there are unobserved factors (confounders) that influence both an individual's odds of receiving treatment, as well as their outcome.